population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 food insecurity measures that we use.
-Second, the UNPS questions have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods, rather the lack of money or other resources in the FIES questions.
+Second, the UNPS questions have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods, rather than the lack of money or other resources in the FIES questions.
 Finally, the UHFS questionnaire asks about the respondent and other adults in the household, rather than the entire household as in UNPS.
 As long as children are kept fed even in times of food insecurity, this does